Don’t Map Me In

 Curses Begone!

 Boj (no relationship to Job, I assure you) had it rough.
-Just ask him, and he would eagerly relate the apparent woes of his life.
+Just ask him, and he would eagerly relate the woes of his life.
 He was cursed, he was certain.
 Habitually he thought about, and spoke about, all that was wrong.
 To him, every day seemed a chore, a battle to be endured from dawn to dusk.
-He didn’t just believe in Murphy’s Law; he had been the inspiration for its first draft.
+He didn’t just believe in Murphy’s Law; he’d been the inspiration for its first draft.
 Boj was infamous for his uncontrollable tirades.
-It never dawned on Boj that if he changed positively within, that the so-called world without could improve, as a reflection of that change.
+It never dawned on Boj that if he changed positively within that the so-called world without could improve, as a reflection of that change.

 When circumstances went wrong, as they often did for Boj, his usual way of reacting was a version of the following performance: With his face reddening with building pressure, Boj would bend down into a deep squat (as though gathering energy from Mother Earth), and then spring upward onto his tippy-toes.
 At the apex of the spike, with his head convulsing from side to side like a ravenous lion, he would roar: